 Documentation Generator for PHP

-- dev-develop / 3.0.x-dev
+- dev-master / 3.4.x-dev

-phpDocumentor an application that is capable of analyzing your PHP source code and DocBlock comments to generate a complete set of API Documentation.
+phpDocumentor is an application that is capable of analyzing your PHP source code and DocBlock comments to generate a complete set of API Documentation.

-Inspired by phpDocumentor 1 and JavaDoc it continues to innovate and is up to date with the latest technologies and PHP language features.
+Inspired by phpDocumentor 1 and JavaDoc, it continues to innovate and is up to date with the latest technologies and PHP language features.

 phpDocumentor supports the following: